The Triennial Assembly is a meeting of approximately 265 members of the Uniting Church in Australia.

 The outcome is a series of decisions that guide the life of the Church and its advocacy over the following three years.

 The Assembly has its main meeting once every three years, the venue being decided at the previous meeting.
-In July 2015, the 14th Assembly was held in Perth.
+The 14th Assembly was held in Perth in July 2015.

 Participants in the Triennial Assembly